ibizaman/selfhostblocks/demo/homeassistant/README.md

 ### Deploy

-If you get a NAR hash mismatch error like so, you need to run `nix flake lock --update-input selfhostblocks`:
+If you get a NAR hash mismatch error like herunder, you need to run `nix flake lock --update-input selfhostblocks`.

 ```
 error: NAR hash mismatch in input ...